CD Rates Forecast for 2026: Are CD Rates Going Down?

 Is Now a Good Time to Open a CD?

 CDs can help you grow your savings, but they aren't the right investment for everyone.
-Before opening an account, you'll want to make sure that:
+Before opening a CD, you'll want to make sure that:

-• It aligns with your investment strategy.
-CDs are low-risk investments that can help diversify your portfolio.
-That could help offset risk from more volatile investments like stocks.
+- It aligns with your investment strategy.
+CDs are low-risk investments that can help diversify your portfolio and offset risk from more volatile investments like stocks.

-• You have a strong emergency fund.
-In most cases, you can expect an early withdrawal penalty for taking money out of a CD before the term expires.
-Having some cash reserves in a high-yield savings account can provide peace of mind if you run into a surprise expense.
+- You have a solid emergency fund.
+Pulling money out of a CD before the term ends often results in an early withdrawal penalty.
+It's wise to keep some emergency cash reserves in a high-yield savings account in case you run into a surprise expense.

 Where to Find the Best CD Rates